- What are the requirements for submitting a FOIA request?

 A reasonable description of Commission records would allow a Commission employee to locate records using reasonable efforts.
 For example, your description should contain enough file-related information (type of document, title, subject area, date of creation, originating office) or enough event-related information (date and circumstances surrounding the event the record covers) to permit an organized, non-random search.

 Review the Federal Trade Commission’s FOIA regulations.

 It is to everyone’s advantage if requests are as precise and as narrow as possible.
 The requester benefits because the request can be processed faster and cheaper.
 The agency benefits because it can do a better job responding to the request.
 The agency will also be able to use its resources to respond to more requests.

-Many public materials are available on the agency's web site and can be found by searching here.
+Many public materials are available on the agency's web site and can be found by searching the Foia Reading Room.

 Commission Organization Procedures